nadrojisk/PythonIDS/project2.md

 ### 1. Sniffer

 Our first module that was built was the sniffer module.
+`sniffer` is used in all of the IDS detection modules.
-This module uses pyshark, a python wrapper for tshark which is the terminal version of wireshark, to sniff traffic.
+This module uses *Pyshark*, a python wrapper for shark which is the terminal version of *Wireshark*, to sniff traffic.
 `get_capture` takes in either a file and an arbitrary amount of named parameters which are all grabbed by  **kwargs^[1]^.
 If a file is passed `_read_cap` is called else `_sniff` is called.
 ```python